 If you have $1000 to invest right now, and you invest the entire amount in a single stock that you have a good feeling about, you risk losing your entire investment in one fell swoop.
-A much savvier approach is to diversify from the very beginning by investing in a “basket” of investments in the form of a mutual fund or an exchange-traded fund (EFT).
+A much savvier approach is to diversify from the very beginning by investing in a “basket” of investments in the form of a mutual fund or an exchange-traded fund (ETF).
 Check out TradeKing for free trades when you open an account.

-Build Basic Investment Literacy
+Beginner’s Tip No. 2: Build Investment Literacy

-One of the scariest things about investing for beginners is the volatility of the stock market.
+One of the scariest things about making investments for beginners is the volatility of the stock market.
 When you see your funds temporarily go down, you may be tempted to pull your money and keep it in a no-risk savings account.
 On the flipside, some new investors get giddy when they earn money in the market and withdraw their investments to buy something expensive and exciting, like a new car.

 Keep in mind that the point of investing is long-term financial freedom.
 Your investments will fluctuate in the short-term, but due to the nature of the stock market as well as the beauty of compounding interest, you will build wealth over time.
 Take a patient, long-term view and keep goals like early retirement and paying for your children’s college in mind at all times.

 Beginner’s Tip No. 5: The Value of Dollar Cost Averaging

 Dollar cost averaging is a simple but effective approach to investing.
 The basic idea is that each month you invest the exact same amount of money (raising this amount over time as your income increases), regardless of what the stock market is doing.
 Let’s say you decide to invest $250 per month.
 Some months that amount will get you only a few shares in your investment fund, while other times when stocks are down you will get quite a few more.
 Over time, however, this averages out, you accumulate more shares, and you get to benefit from compound interest.